diagridio/catalyst-quickstarts/pubsub/javascript/README.md

 ```

 The Diagrid CLI is compatible with both products: Catalyst and Conductor.
-If you have access to both products, If you have access to both products, you can choose which set of commands to use by specifying the product name with the command:
+If you have access to both products, then you can choose which set of commands to use by specifying the product name with the command:

 ```sh
 diagrid product use catalyst